CS3219-AY2526Sem1/cs3219-ay2526s1-project-g18/peerprep/ai/usage-log.md

 ### Tool:
 ChatGPT
 ### Prompt/Command:
-Understanding CRDT and yjs works and how the collab editor coule be implemented and coming up with the initial implementation of collab editor. (in CollabEditor.tsx)
+Provide me an introduction to how CRDT and yjs works and come up with the initial implementation of collab editor based on the architecture decisions made by my teammates.
+I provided the detailed requirements and architecture outlined by my teammates.
 ### Output Summary:
 Provided example code snippets and suggestions for socket event handling, editor sync logic, and collaborative cursor display.
 ### Action Taken: